Control Barrier Functions for Collision Avoidance Between Strongly Convex Regions: Background

-\begin{remark} We define $\mathcal{S}^{ij}$ as the closure of the actual safe set to ensure that $\mathcal{S}^{ij}$ is a closed set, but this may also introduce states that are not safe into $\mathcal{S}^{ij}$.
-Under certain regularity assumptions on the geometries of the robots and obstacles, taking the closure of the safe set is not detrimental to the obstacle avoidance problem.
-Taking the closure of the safe set introduces only those unsafe states in which the obstacle and the robot have an intersection of measure zero~\cite{rodriguez2012path}.
+\begin{remark}[Definition of the safe set] We define $\mathcal{S}$ as the closure of the actual safe set to ensure that $\mathcal{S}$ is a closed set, but this may also introduce states that are not safe into $\mathcal{S}$.
+Under certain regularity assumptions on the safe regions $\mathcal{C}^i$ and $\mathcal{C}^j$ of Robots $i$ and $j$, taking the closure of the safe set introduces only those unsafe states $x$ in which $\mathcal{C}^i(x^i) \cap \mathcal{C}^j(x^j)$ has measure zero~\cite{rodriguez2012path}.
+Thus, it is not detrimental to the problem of collision avoidance.

 \end{remark}